SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 	:param width: how many characters the box should have as width (default: 20)

-	:return: the possible multiline text entered by the user
+	:return: the possible multiline text entered by the user (might be empty)

 	A message box with the given height and width is displayed and allows the user to input as many lines of text as needed.
 The display area is fix and not scrollable